Category: Uncategorized

 Continue Reading

-Morgan, UT — Applications are being accepted for a Justice Court judge position in Morgan County.
-The position will replace Judge Tony Hassell, who will retire effective Dec.
-30, 2016.
+Ogden, UT—Applications are being accepted for a Justice Court judge position in Ogden.
+The position will replace Judge Andrea W. Lockwood who will retire effective March 1, 2017.

-To be considered for a Justice Court judgeship in Morgan County candidates must be at least 25 years of age, a citizen of the United States, a Utah resident for at least three years, and have a minimum of a high school diploma or GED.
+To be considered for a Justice Court judgeship in Weber County, candidates must be at least 25 years of age, a citizen of the United States, a Utah resident for at least three years, and have a degree from a law school that would make one eligible to apply for admission to a bar in any state in the United States.
 In addition, candidates must be a resident of the county in which the court is located—or an adjacent county—for at least six months.

-Information on judicial retention and performance evaluation is posted on the Utah State Courts website at legacy.utcourts.gov.
-An application for judicial office form must be completed and is available on the courts’ website (legacy.utcourts.gov/admin/jobs).
+Information on judicial retention and performance evaluation is posted on the Utah State Courts’ website at legacy.utcourts.gov under employment opportunities.
+An application for judicial office form must be completed and is available on the courts’ website.
 Please note that the application has been updated since June 2016.
-The annual salary range for the position is $20,634.75 to $37,142.55 with no benefits.
-For additional information, contact Tauna MacPherson at 801-845-6091.
+The annual salary range for the position is $79,525.00 to $143,145.00 with benefits.
+For additional information, contact Heidi Olmedo at (801)629-8737.

-The deadline for applications is Friday, Sept.
-9, 2016 at 5 p.m. and should be sent to the attention of Melisse Stiglich, Administrative Office of the Courts, P.O.
+The deadline for applications is Wednesday, Oct.
+19, 2016 at 5 p.m. and should be sent to the attention of Melisse Stiglich, Administrative Office of the Courts, P.O.
 Box 140241, Salt Lake City, UT, 84114-0241.
-For an application or more information, email melisses@utcourts.gov.
+For an application or more information, email melisses@utcourts.gov or visit legacy.utcourts.gov/admin/jobs.

-Utah law requires the Judicial Nominating Commission to submit three to five nominees to the Morgan County Council Chair Logan Wilde within 45 days of its first meeting.
-Chairman Wilde then has 30 days in which to make a selection.
+Utah law requires the Judicial Nominating Commission to submit three to five nominees to the Mayor of Ogden, Mike Caldwell, within 45 days of its first meeting.
+Mayor Caldwell then has 30 days in which to make a selection.
 The selection must then be certified by the Utah Judicial Council.

 # # #